 Which Containers Should You Use?

-When you are planning on prepping meals, you need to be careful with the types of containers you use.
-These containers are not just storing the ingredients and cooked food items, but they also keep them fresh in the refrigerator or freezer for an extended period of time.
+When you are prepping meals, you need to be careful with the types of containers you use.
+These containers are not just storing the ingredients and cooked food items, but they also keep the food fresh in the refrigerator or freezer for an extended period of time.

 Here are some recommendations for food storage containers: